Heavy Music Awards: History

 The Heavy Music Awards were conceived in late 2016 by Dave Bradley and Andy Pritchard, and announced on 1 March 2017 by their joint venture The Heavy Group.
 Pritchard has stated that they set up the awards with the intention of "[treating] heavy music as a legitimate art form", with the hopes that the event would offer increased recognition and exposure for those involved in the scene/genre.
 The inaugural Heavy Music Awards ceremony, held on 24 August 2017 at the House of Vans in London, received 97,000 votes.
 The ceremony was broadcast on the British TV channel Scuzz on 16 September 2017.
 The 2018 edition, which took place on 22 August 2018 at KOKO in London, received 131,000 votes.
 The 2019 ceremony took place at the larger O2 Forum Kentish Town and was hosted by Laura Jane Grace of Against Me!.

 In November 2019, the Heavy Music Awards moved its annual date from August to May.
 The Heavy Music Awards 2020 was due to take place on 21 May 2020.
 Due to the COVID-19 pandemic lockdowns, it was instead livestreamed on the Amazon Music UK Twitch channel on 3 September 2020, with its ceremony and live performers being filmed in differing locations.
 The ceremony drew in 150,000 votes and was watched by 177,000 people online.
 The 2021 edition Heavy Music Awards was held as both an in-person event (at the O2 Forum Kentish Town) and a livestream, and saw a sharp increase in voters; between 16 June and 14 July 2021, the awards finalists collectively received over 1.4 million votes.
-The livestream was shut down by Twitch after Milkie Way of Wargasm suffered a wardrobe malfunction that exposed her nipples whilst performing onstage with Trash Boat, leading the Heavy Music Awards channel to be striked for nudity and suspended for three days.
+The livestream was shut down by Twitch after Milkie Way of Wargasm suffered a wardrobe malfunction that exposed her nipples whilst performing onstage with Trash Boat, leading the Heavy Music Awards channel to be struck for nudity and suspended for three days.
 Way refused to apologize for the incident, whilst Trash Boat vocalist Tobi Duncan accused Twitch of using a double standard, as both musicians were wearing outfits that exposed their nipples during the performance.

 The 2023 edition was hosted at the OVO Arena Wembley, drawing in a crowd of 5,000 and receiving over 1.3 million votes from people in 161 countries.
 The 2025 edition was due to take place at O2 Forum Kentish Town; two weeks before it was due to take place, the in-person ceremony was cancelled owing to health issues, and its winners were instead announced on Kerrang!
-Radio.
+Radio in October.